History Page

 Photo of Hansen Office Display

 Dane G. Hansen started business in 1905 by working with his parents in a large mercantile store.
-He later engaged in ranching, cattle breeding, and raising mules.
+He later engaged in ranching, and cattle breeding.
+He also went around to area farmers and collected their mules so the miliatry could go to one place to get them to pack their things.
 Since most earth moving was done by mule teams at that time, he started his own business which evolved into road and bridge construction.
 The Hansen Construction Company ultimately developed into Logan's largest single industry, employing nearly 200 men in peak seasons.

 Bronze Bust of Dane Hansen by Omer Knoll